Conscription in Finland: Military service

 The males who do not belong to the reserve may only be activated in case of a full mobilization, and those rank-and-file personnel who have fulfilled 50 years of age only with a specific parliamentary decision.
 In addition to the mandatory refresher exercises, the reservist may be activated for voluntary exercises, but participation in these is, as name suggests, voluntary.
-However, when the reservist answers affirmatively to a voluntary activation request, he becomes an active member of the military for the duration of the exercise, with same rights and obligations as a mandatorily activated reservist, though with only an allowance corresponding only to the conscript's lowest allowance.
-The reservists who have been activated mandatorily for any reason receive a taxable pay of 58.85–64.50 euros per diem, based on their rank and a taxfree allowance corresponding to the lowest conscript's allowance.
+However, when the reservist answers affirmatively to a voluntary activation request, he becomes an active member of the military for the duration of the exercise, with the same rights and obligations as a mandatorily activated reservist, though with only an allowance corresponding to the conscript's lowest allowance.
+The reservists who have been activated mandatorily for any reason receive a taxable pay of 58.85–64.50 euros per diem, based on their rank, and a tax-free allowance corresponding to the lowest conscript's allowance.
 Similarly to the induction, an activated reservist becomes a military person at the moment when he was ordered to report to service.
 Disobeying an activation order is prosecuted as an absence without leave or as desertion, depending on the length of absence.

-Military service can be started after turning 18, but can be delayed due to studies, work or other personal reasons until the age of 28.
-In addition to lodging, food, clothes and health care the conscripts receive a tax-free allowance between €5.10 and €11.90 per day, depending on the time they have served.
+Military service can be started after turning 18, but can be delayed due to studies, work or other personal reasons until the age of 29.
+In addition to lodging, food, clothes and health care, the conscripts receive a tax-free allowance of between €5.10 and €11.90 per day, depending on the time they have served.
 In addition to the basic allowance, conscripts serving as parachutists, divers or pilots receive danger bonuses of 10-20 euros per jump or day of diving or, for pilots, 182 euros per month.

 The state pays the conscript's rent and electricity bills.
 If the conscripts have families, they are entitled to benefits as well.
 Reservists are eligible for similar support only if the total income of reservist's family from all sources is below a certain, rather low, limit.
 It is illegal to fire an employee due to absence due military service or due to a refresher exercise or activation.
 Voluntary females in military service receive the same benefits as males and a small additional benefit, because they are expected to provide their own underwear and other personal items.